Our #thinktraumanow campaign

 We want everyone to know about birth trauma and how to find support

+In 2023 we launched a new three year strategy for the next phase of Think Trauma Now which we co-produced with our champions.
 Our three year plan builds on our campaign learnings since its launch at the start of the pandemic.
 Our mission focus: we want everyone to know about birth trauma and how to find support.

 We need birth trauma to be as well-known as PND and the menopause

-— Nikki Wilson, Make Birth Better CEO
+— Dr Rebecca Moore, Make Birth Better Co-founder

 We want everyone to know about birth trauma